 Nature is not a place to visit, it is home

-“I have a bad feeling about those tomatoes,” says Michael, coming in from his morning inspection of the greenhouse.
+“I have a bad feeling about those tomatoes,” says Mr B, coming in from his morning inspection of the greenhouse.
 So that’s it, then – we’ll be buying the blighters all through the summer because the “bad feeling” is always on target.
 It’s probably nothing to do with the fact that we went away and neglected the garden for eight days, but more to do with one of the ailments being intoned in a litany around me: “poor growing medium“; “wrong strain“; “pest infestation“…

 As usual this is all over my head – or rather, outside my scope of interest.
 I’ll be rapped over the knuckles for it when he reads this, but some things in life are just…well, dull.
 And if I find them dull I ignore them completely, preferring to fill my days and nights with things that I enjoy.
 So I switch off when I hear anyone begin to drone on about football; my grey matter actually congeals when any sort of discussion about car engines threatens, and I bury my head in a good book when a gardening crisis occurs.
 If my other half wants to grab my attention he needs to talk about something interesting – such as our girls, local events, food (the cooking and eating of it, not its production) – or tempt me into activity by suggesting a day out somewhere (preferably some sort of historical site), a good walk, or a trip away.